lame-o/water-tracker-db/README.md

 # Water Tracker with Supabase Auth

 A clean, modern web application for tracking your daily water intake.
-Try the live demo at [your-vercel-url-here]!
+Try the live demo at [https://water-tracker-db.vercel.app/]!

 ## Features